ygua699/week02lab-git/README.md

 to combine all of the changes into a single version on the remote repository.

 ***Task 1: Increment Fix***
 Find and fix the fault in Counter increment().
-All code changes and relevant commits must be performed on the main (another name for 'main') branch.
+All code changes and relevant commits must be performed on the main branch.

 ***Task 2: Decrement Fix***
 Find and fix the fault in Counter decrement().
 All code changes and relevant commits must be performed on the main branch.